bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/Software Package.md

     - apt-get update; apt-get install;
 2. Make sure Docker is installed and enabled as a service
     - apt-get install docker; service docker start; usermod -a -G docker os_username; chkconfig docker on;
-3. Clone the git repo to the server and proceed to the back-end folder
+3. Clone the git repo to the server and proceed to the frontend folder
     - git clone https://github.com/bounswe/bounswe2022group5.git
     - cd bounswe2022group5/app/frontend
 4. Create a docker image of the application